 The graduate who knows what he or she aspires to do is finding ways via internships, networking and self-education to work towards that role.
 Such a graduate isn’t interested in knowing what the average salary is going to be for the year.
 They already know what to do, how to get that, and what their value to their company is going to be.

 If there is an offer on the table that allows you to do just that, rather than feel short-changed by the lower than median salary, focus on building your skillset and capabilities as a high-value employee.

 Once you have a proven track record of excellence, a pay raise is a matter of time, otherwise, you’ll have your pick of other jobs out there.

 Looking For A Job?

-If you are a Singaporean who is looking for a job but is unable to find one, Workforce Singapore can help connect you a to job you are looking for.
+If you are a Singaporean who is looking for a job but is unable to find one, Workforce Singapore can help connect you to the job you are looking for.
 To get started, you can make an appointment with Workforce Singapore here.
-Someone from the organisation will give you a call to arrange to meet up, and to link you up with the right companies and schemes that you are suitable for.
+Someone from the organisation will give you a call to arrange to meet up and to link you up with the right companies and schemes that you are suitable for.

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.